salahamassi/locate-library/README.md

 ### `Locate` methods
 * `debuggingMode()`
- *	for traking and print all opreation happend and library in android studio logcat not working to yet .
+ *	for traking and print all opreation happend and library in android studio logcat not working to yet :sweat_smile: .
 * `setPriority(Priority priority)`
 	 * used to  set Priority for LocationRequest based on google location library more here
   * [LocationRequest](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest)